Choose from a diverse range of elective courses and study in Madurai for a semester or an academic year.

 The SITA academic year program aims to help students build upon base knowledge acquired during the fall to develop more linguistic competence and regional expertise in South India, intercultural skills, and the ability to apply knowledge to real-life settings.
 For academic-year program students, the required language and anthropology courses continue in their second semester, as Intermediate Tamil and Critical Theory respectively.
-They also take the two electives they didn’t take in the fall or approved courses designed for them with local professors (examples from previous academic-year programs include Development Issues and Hindi).
+They also take the two electives they didn’t take in the fall or approved courses designed for them with local professors (examples from previous Academic Year Programs include Dress & Self-Fashioning among South Indian Christians, Development Issues, and Hindi).
 Learn more about SITA’s curriculum by reading through the course descriptions below.
 Syllabi are linked to course titles. ** Please note that SITA reserves the right to change the elective course list at any point.
 Courses are most often changed or cancelled due to low student enrollment or the unavailability of local professors to teach the course. **

 Instructor: Dr. Arun Raja Selvan is SITA’s Tamil professor.
 Dr. Arun holds a Ph.D. in Linguistics from Madurai Kamaraj University.
 His dissertation was entitled “Problems in Translating English into Tamil.”
 He has been with SITA since 1993.

 Course Description: Tamil is one of India’s two most ancient languages.
 Its grammatical and literary tradition dates back to the 3rd century BCE.
 Seventy million people speak Tamil as their native language.
 It is an official language of India, Sri Lanka, and Singapore, with significant numbers of speakers in Canada, the United States, Malaysia, Mauritius, and Myanmar.
-Check out The University of Pennsylvania’s website for Learning Tamil Online.
 The goal of SITA’s course, Elementary Functional Tamil, is to make you functionally competent to communicate in Tamil.
 You will study all four language skills – reading, writing, speaking, and listening – but emphasis is placed on speaking and listening.
 In-class drills and homework assignments help and encourage you to use Tamil in your day-to-day interactions in Madurai.

 Course Description: Ethnographic Methods and Theory will introduce you to the theory and practice of ethnography and will provide an intellectual context for the various cultural issues you will encounter in South India.
 Through readings, in-class workshops, fieldwork assignments, writing, and peer review, the structured elements of the course are designed to provide a foundation for a final ethnographic research project of your own design.
 Assigned readings are chosen to provide an introduction to the cultural contexts of South India, the practicalities and ethical considerations of conducting ethnographic fieldwork, and the art and practice of ethnographic writing.
 Fieldwork assignments will give you experiential knowledge and practice in various research methodologies.
 Class activities and peer review aim to create a strong and cohesive group to support engaged learning and critical thinking.
 Students will: